christopheryoung/chrisyoung/site/prose/blog/posts/2014-08-01-july-links.markdown

 to two interesting pieces on standardized tests that are worth reading
 together: Meredith Broussard's
-[Why Poor Schools Can't Win At Standardized Testing](http://www.theatlantic.com/features/archive/2014/07/why-poor-schools-cant-win-at-standardized-testing/374287/) at the Atlantic Monthly and and Rachel Aviv's
+[Why Poor Schools Can't Win At Standardized Testing](http://www.theatlantic.com/features/archive/2014/07/why-poor-schools-cant-win-at-standardized-testing/374287/) at the Atlantic Monthly and Rachel Aviv's
 [Wrong Answer](http://www.newyorker.com/magazine/2014/07/21/wrong-answer) in
 the New Yorker.
 These pieces make a nice follow-up to Dale Russakoff's [Schooled](http://www.newyorker.com/magazine/2014/05/19/schooled) in a recent